Why choose Trusted Firmware?

 Trusted Firmware is an open governance project

-- Arm has transferred the Trusted Firmware project to be managed as an open project by Linaro
+- Trusted Firmware project is an open governance community project hosted by Linaro

 - Membership of the Trusted Firmware project is open to all

 - Governance is overseen by a board of member representatives